Piedmont Region by E-Bike: The Italian Garden of Eden

 Tap above to jump to different sections of this tour

 The Piedmont is a paradise for gourmets!
-Fantastic wines, delicious truffles, sweet chocolate, and an artful kitchen attract gourmets from all over the world to visit this region.
-An awesome landscape assures variety for the cycle tours.
+Fantastic wines, delicious truffles, sweet chocolate, and an artful kitchen attract food connoisseurs from all over the world to visit this region.
+An awesome landscape assures variety for this spectacular cycle tour.

-The first capital of Italy – Turin (or Torino) – is also named "Little Paris", and you will certainly feel the French flair!
-Stroll through the numerous medieval alleys in the small villages.
-You will get together with various treasuries of culinary, architectural, or cultural nature!
-To discover Piedmont by bike is truly an awesome experience!
+The first capital of Italy – Turin (or Torino) – is also named "Little Paris", and you will certainly feel the French flair here!
+Stroll through the numerous medieval alleys in the small villages to uncover treasures of the culinary, architectural, and cultural nature!
+You'll quickly find that discovering Piedmont by bike is truly an awesome experience!

 • Saluzzo, Piedmont, Italy. stefano Merli@Flickr